KarMiles/campervan-adventures/README.md

 * [W3 School](https://www.w3schools.com/) - for HTML and CSS coding solutions
 * [C#Corner](https://www.c-sharpcorner.com/blogs/accordion-using-html-5) - for tutorial on HTML5-based accordion
 * IrfanView - for graphics editing.

+## Features
+Page consists of five pages with following features utilized.

+### Logo and Navigation bar
+- Visible on all pages.
+- Navigation bar is fully responsive to screen size and may be visible in full or switches to a togbar on small screens.
+- Company logo serves as Home page link and is visible on all screen sizes.
+- Active link is highlighted for easier navigation.

+### Carousel

+### Accordion
+The disclosure summary element

+### Information boxes

+### Newsletter sign up form
+### Map

 # Deployment
 The site will be deployed to GitHub pages, using also GitHub repository, GitHub clone and GitHub branch methods as needed.
 On local computer Visual Studio Code program was used.